-The Lewiston-Porter Central School District lies immediately north of the City of Niagara Falls and encompasses approximately 54 square miles in northern Niagara County, on the shores of Lake Ontario and bordering on the Niagara River.
+The Lewiston-Porter Central School District lies immediately north of the City of Niagara Falls and encompasses approximately 54 square miles in northern Niagara County, on the shores of Lake Ontario and bordering the Niagara River.
 Centralized in 1947, the District is contained in the towns of Lewiston and Porter.
-About 70% of the District’s taxable property falls within the Town of Lewiston, while the Town of Porter makes up approximately 30% of the assessed value of the District.
+About 70 percent of the District’s taxable property falls within the Town of Lewiston, while the Town of Porter makes up approximately 30 percent of the assessed value of the District.

 Although much of Niagara County’s economy remains agricultural, Lewiston-Porter’s rural sector is shrinking, and is being replaced by a suburban bedroom community servicing the cities of Buffalo, Lockport and Niagara Falls.
 Some of the area’s employers are state, federal and county governments, Delphi in Lockport, and the Occidental Chemical companies in Niagara Falls.
 Many district residents are also employed by Niagara County Community College, Niagara University, Orleans/Niagara BOCES, and area school districts.

 The Lewiston-Porter Central School District educates children from pre-kindergarten to 12th grade, with four school buildings on a campus setting: one Primary Education Center (pre-K through grade 2), one Intermediate Education Center (grades 3-5), one Middle School (grades 6-8) and one High School (grades 9-12).
 Also on the school campus is the former administration building, which is now home to the Lewiston Police Department, and the Community Resource Center, utilitized for staff development and various athletic and community activities, as well as housing the District Offices and the Board of Education meeting room.